Trustees are listed with their current (or most recent, in the case of Life Trustees) professional affiliations.

-Teacher, Retired.
-Nancy volunteers for a variety of community organizations.
-Carlin met her late husband, John, while at Knox, and their daughter, Sarah, followed in their footsteps, and graduated from Knox in 2010.
-In honor of her husband, Carlin established the John D. Carlin '72 Fund in 2006, which supports the Center for Career and Pre-Professional Development's efforts to provide students with the opportunity to receive practical career information and advice from alumni.
+Retired.
+Carlin volunteers for a variety of community organizations.
+She met her late husband, John, while at Knox, and their daughter, Sarah, followed in their footsteps and graduated from Knox in 2010.
+In honor of her husband, Carlin established the John D. Carlin '72 Fund in 2006, which supports the Bastian Family Center for Career and Pre-Professional Development's efforts to provide students with the opportunity to receive practical career information and advice from alumni.

 |Lieutenant General David P. Fridovich '74

-Deputy Commander, Retired, United States Special Operations Command, MacDill Air Force Base, Florida.
-Since 1976 he has filled a variety of operational and command assignments, with the majority of his career in the Pacific Rim Region.
+Retired, Deputy Commander, United States Special Operations Command, MacDill Air Force Base, Florida.
+Since 1976, Fridovich has filled a variety of operational and command assignments, with the majority of his career in the Pacific Rim region.
 He has served in South Korea, Haiti, and Bosnia-Herzegovina, and for the past several years directed a widely praised Special Forces counter-terrorism operation in the Philippines.
-Fridovich earned a bachelor's degree at Knox in 1974 and a master's degree in 1976 at Tulane University.
-He also has studied at the U.S. Command and General Staff College at Fort Leavenworth, Kansas; and at the British Forces Royal College of Defense Studies in London, England.
+Fridovich earned a master's degree in 1976 at Tulane University.
+He also has studied at the U.S. Command and General Staff College at Fort Leavenworth, Kansas, and at the British Forces Royal College of Defense Studies in London, England.